ntblab/neuropipe/README.txt

-to support these occasional deviations without overcomplicating the average case of no deviations, NeuroPipe uses a template system. you customize the directory *subject-template* to perform the ideal analysis for a subject. when you collect data for a new subject, you run the command *skel SUBJECT_ID* which creates a directory at *subject/SUBJECT_ID* based on the template. if there are analysis deviations to encode for this subject, you simply change the appropriate files in that subject's directory, and leave the template alone
+to support these occasional deviations without overcomplicating the average case of no deviations, NeuroPipe uses a template system. you customize the directory *subject-template* to perform the ideal analysis for a subject. when you collect data for a new subject, you run the command *scaffold SUBJECT_ID* which creates a directory at *subject/SUBJECT_ID* based on the template. if there are analysis deviations to encode for this subject, you simply change the appropriate files in that subject's directory, and leave the template alone